saionkr2/Security-Vulnerabilities-of-eNVM-IMCs/README.md

 The following Python 3 packages are required to run the program
 * numpy
 * matplotlib
+* math

+## Instructions for running the attack codes
+Basis vector attack:
+1. The script NN_BasisAttack.py requires the chip data file Apr3_2024_Attack_8p3MHz_N64_ADC65-105.npz, which is already located in the directory /Data-and-Codes.
+2. Upon executing the script, it will generate three plots corresponding to Figures 6(a), 7(a), and 8(a) in the referenced paper.

+LS and SGD attacks:
+1. To run the LS attack (NN_OLSAttack.py) and the SGD attack (NN_SGDAttack.py), you will need to download the following MRAM chip data files:
+   * Apr6_2024_OLSAttack_1000_8p3MHz_N64_ADC65-105.npz
+   * Apr7_2024_OLSAttack_1k-2k_8p3MHz_N64_ADC65-105.npz
+2. These data files can be downloaded from this [link](https://uofi.box.com/s/120mo1fsqawdvd4d9392e5578skcwega).
+3. Place the downloaded .npz files in the same directory as the attack codes.
+4. Running the codes will generate the plots corresponding to Figures 6, 7, and 8 for both the LS and SGD attacks.

 ## Acknowledgements
 This research was supported by SRC and DARPA funded JUMP 2.0 centers, COCOSYS and CUBIC.